The American Red Cross

 A secure system that enables key officials, first responders and emergency personnel to quickly and easily send and receive mass notifications, PURVIS ENS enables the Rhode Island Chapter to pass along the specific information needed to best respond to an emergency situation.
 The information is sent to groups of volunteers or to volunteer captains, who can then accurately determine how many volunteers are needed and which of them should be called into action.
 Also, by eliminating the traditional phone tree method of notification, the organization’s leadership is able to spend significantly less time notifying volunteers and more time thoroughly addressing each emergency situation.

 “We learned that PURVIS ENS will allow us to not only contact all of our volunteers but also to track which of those volunteers actively receive a message,” Holt said.

 Within moments of an alert being placed, selected volunteers receive a message with specific information.
 Recipients can then rapidly respond to volunteer captains and let them know if they are able to assist with the emergency.
 A tracking mechanism within the PURVIS ENS system also enables volunteer captains to determine if the message was received, what positions still need to be filled, and which volunteers are qualified to fill them.
 In addition to volunteers, the Rhode Island Chapter can use PURVIS ENS to contact local agencies such as food banks and the Salvation Army for assistance during emergencies.
-The Result